-My name is Paola Pilnik [he/she/daddy] and I'm a theater maker interested in alternative ways to live and produce theater with an ensemble.
-As a performer, writer and director, I aim to provoke audiences through plays that satirize current politics and subvert the norm.
-As a side interest, I'm currently researching how to create economically sustainable and nomadic communities that fit the needs of my generation.
+My name is Paola Pilnik [pronouns: daddy/daddy’s] and I'm a gender-bending, accordion-playing, theater maker and storyteller.
+As a performer, musician, writer, and director I aim to provoke audiences through satirizing current politics and subverting the norm.

-I was born and raised in São Paulo, Brazil, where the coffee is strong and so are the womyn.
-My mother was a ballerina and my grandmother was a pianist, so I have been performing my whole life.
-At nine, I started taking acting classes and found my calling in theater.
+I was born and raised in São Paulo, Brazil, where the coffee is strong and so are the women.
+My mother was a ballerina and my grandmother was a pianist, so I have been on stage my whole life.

 I attended the National Theater Institute (Fall '12) and graduated from California Institute of the Arts with a BFA in Acting and a minor in Creative Writing (Class of '17).
 For my graduating thesis, I created a solo performance, Ithaca, which had its premiere in December 2017 at the Electric Lodge in Venice, CA. I have worked with several theater companies whose work I admire, including Double Edge Theatre, Eve Doe Bruce from Théâtre du Soleil, Anne Bogart and the SITI Company, Complicite, Divadlo Continuo, and Song of the Goat.
 I am a recipient of the 2017 Tim Disney Prize for Excellence in the Storytelling Arts for my original play People Who Love Move Mountains.